What is an audio description?

-Real-time audio description: Live commentary or narration is provided by a trained audio describer.
-This is most commonly found in live theater and live events
+- Real-time audio description: A trained audio describer provides live commentary or narration — a real-time audio description commonly found in live theater and live events.

 Do I need audio descriptions?

 No – if the narrator in the video describes all the actions and graphic elements portrayed in the video.
-If a video does not portray content through visuals it does not need audio descriptions, but the video would require captioning.
+If a video does not represent content through visuals, it does not need audio descriptions, but the video would require captioning.

-Create separate videos: The second-best option is to create two versions of the video.
+- Create separate videos: The second-best option is to create two versions of the video.
 The first can include the original audio for the video.
-The second video can include the audio description track.
+The second video can consist of the audio description track.